amalia-filimon/FOOD-DELIVERY-SYSTEM/README.md

 # Food Delivery System (Java Swing)

 This project is a Java Swing-based desktop application designed to manage food orders for a catering company.
 The system supports three types of users—Client, Administrator, and Employee—and provides tailored interfaces and operations for each role.
-The application supports advanced menu filtering, order processing, PDF invoice generation, and administrator reporting features.
+The application supports advanced menu filtering, order processing, invoice generation, and administrator reporting features.

 ---